 - In all other cases, you are required to take the University's test of spoken English.
 Your score on the test determines what happens:

 - (b) If you get a score of 45, you will have satisfied the portfolio requirement.
 However, the TA assignment options available to you may be reduced: classes that require heavy interaction with students require stronger English skills.
-The School of Computer Science encourages you to continue working on your English speaking skills based on the feedback you receive from the examiners.
+The College of Information and Computer Sciences encourages you to continue working on your English speaking skills based on the feedback you receive from the examiners.

 - (c) A score of 40 or below is not sufficient to pass the portfolio requirement.
 In addition, by University policy you will be considered ineligible to TA classes involving contact time with students.